-Terrestrial ecology was conducted on 10th and 17th February 2006.
-The demarcation of the stream buffer zone had been being established at the time of the monitoring survey.
-Stream buffer zone demarcation establishment will be finished by the Contractor before the works fronts reach each stream.
-In general, the streams and the riparian vegetation were in natural conditions similar to the condition during the Baseline Survey.
+Terrestrial ecology was conducted on 17th March 2006.
+The demarcation of the stream buffer zone had been established for Stream A and Stream B, and the works fronts were approaching Stream A at the time of the monitoring survey.
+Stream C buffer zone demarcation establishment will be finished by the Contractor before the works fronts reach Stream C. In general, the streams and the riparian vegetation were in natural conditions similar to the condition during the Baseline Survey.